carbon-language/carbon-lang/flang/documentation/Intrinsics.md

 | --- | --- |
 |float and double| BESSEL_J0, BESSEL_J1, BESSEL_JN (elemental only), BESSEL_Y0, BESSEL_Y1, BESSEL_Yn (elemental only), ERFC_SCALED |

-Lipgmath comes in three variants (precise, relaxed and fast).
+Libpgmath comes in three variants (precise, relaxed and fast).
 So far, only the precise version is used for intrinsic function folding in f18.
 It guarantees the greatest numerical precision.

 ### Intrinsic Functions with Missing Folding Support